-Assets Level 1 Level 2 Level 3 June 30, 2011 Net loss for the year ended June 30, 2012 Other non-marketable investments \$ - \$ - \$ 15,379,000 \$ 15,379,000 \$ (917,000) Assets Level 1 Level 2 Level 3 June 30, 2011 Net gain for the year ended June 30, 2011 Other non-marketable investments \$ - \$ - \$ 16,536,000 \$ 16,536,000 \$ 10,446,000
+Assets Level 1 Level 2 Level 3 June 30, 2013 Net loss for the year ended June 30, 2013 Other non-marketable investments \$ - \$ - \$15,274,000 \$ 15,274,000 \$ (105,000) Assets Level 1 Level 2 Level 3 June 30, 2012 Net loss for the year ended June 30, 2012 Other non-marketable investments \$ - \$ - \$15,379,000 \$ 15,379,000 \$ (917,000)

 Other investments in non-marketable securities are carried at cost net of any impairment loss.
 The Company has no significant influence or control over the entities that issue these investments.
 These investments are reviewed on a periodic basis for other-than-temporary impairment.
+When determining the fair value of these investments on a non-recurring basis, the Company uses valuation techniques such as the market approach and the unobservable inputs include factors such as conversion ratios and the stock price of the underlying convertible instruments.
 The Company reviews several factors to determine whether a loss is other-than-temporary.
 These factors include but are not limited to: (i) the length of time an investment is in an unrealized loss position, (ii) the extent to which fair value is less than cost, (iii) the financial condition and near term prospects of the issuer and (iv) our ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in fair value.